The word “design” is right there in the word “redesign,” so I won’t fault anyone for thinking of magazine redesigns as primarily a visual endeavor.

 Think about your calls to action.
 Are they buried at the end of every story?
 Could they benefit from more playful wording and more prominent (disruptive) placement?

-Create a road map with your art director.
+Create a road map with your art director as you walk through the magazine design.
 All of these choices are best made through such collaboration.
 The best relationships and redesigns don’t come from individuals working in isolation, but from true teams who think about how their part of a creative effort affects every other part.

 Print is part of a whole—and an experience on its own

 Chances are high your magazine is part of a larger content program.
-When thinking about a redesign, plan for how changes in the magazine will affect changes elsewhere.
+When thinking about a magazine redesign, plan for how changes in the print pub will affect changes elsewhere.

 National Geographic’s 2018 redesign offers lessons.
 The publication’s reputation and longevity are largely built on the value of the image, so visual storytelling became an emphasis for the creative staff both on the page and on the screen.